Víglundar saga: Plot

 Hákon duly travels to Iceland and takes up lodging with Hólmkell, finding willing allies in the form of his host's sons Einarr & Jǫkull.
+Hákon also seeks Ketilríðr as a wife or concubine, further complicating her relationship with Víglundr, who faces additional threats when Þorbjǫrg and her sons attempt to harm him through witchcraft, orchestrated by the witch Kiolvor.
 The trio ambush Víglundr and Trausti in a field of haystacks.
 The attackers are all killed, but both Víglundr and Trausti are wounded, and to make matters worse the brothers are also outlawed for the killings.
+The brothers survive, hidden and healed by their mother Olof in a secret earth-dug house, while rumors of their death spread.

 Ketill sends his sons, Sigurðr and Gunnlaugr, to Iceland to kill Þorgrímr.
 Travelling incognito, the brothers are taken in by their unsuspecting target, but he is so kind to them that they decide not to go through with their mission.
 Instead, they help Víglundr and Trausti escape to Norway, and even persuade their father to drop his vendetta against Þorgrímr.
+In Norway, Gunnlaugr, bound by his oath to aid those in need, ensures the brothers' safety, and a settlement is reached where Þorgrímr retains Olof but forgoes her inheritance, which passes to Ketill.
 The sentences of outlawry against Víglundr and Trausti are eventually lifted, and (unusually for an Íslendingasaga) the saga has a happy ending, concluding with a quadruple wedding of Víglundr Þorgrímsson to Ketilriðr Hólmkelsdóttir, Trausti Þorgrímsson to Ingibjǫrg Ketilsdóttir, Sigurðr Ketilsson to Helga Þorgrímsdóttir, and Gunnlaugr Ketilsson to Víglundr's cousin Ragnhildr Helgadóttir.
+This resolution is facilitated by Helgi, Þorgrímr's brother, who, posing as Thord in Iceland, protects Ketilríðr for Víglundr, ensuring her honor until their reunion.
+The saga concludes with the couples settling in their respective homes, with Víglundr and Ketilríðr taking over Foss after Hólmkell's death.